 Ireland will need a mix of generating technologies including renewables, gas and nuclear to keep energy affordable while meeting our environmental targets.
 To help achieve this, we should study the potential of nuclear energy, and particularly SMRs, without delay.

 We should also repeal the current legislation that precludes us from using nuclear energy.

-There is a tremendous potential opportunity for Ireland to take full commercial advantage of being the first European nation to deploy small nuclear reactors while moving further towards a low emissions, lower cost energy supply.
+There is a tremendous potential opportunity for Ireland to take full commercial advantage of being one of the first European nations to deploy small nuclear reactors while moving further towards a low emissions, lower cost energy supply.

 Rather than being seen as a threat, nuclear energy can work to our advantage.
 The time to consider whether we want to seize this opportunity is now.
 If we decide not to pursue nuclear energy, then we must clearly identify an adequate alternative and fully understand the economic and societal cost implications of adopting that alternative.

 What about the corrupt agri finance types who would make no cash out of nuclear.
 Technically a bit beyond their understanding.
 They only understand heifers , bulls and bullocks and EU subsidies.
 Like Cattle subsidies and wind farm subsidies.
 They , the agri finance types, do not really understand that machines are different than heifer, bulls and bullocks but the subsidies come from the EU.
 Where all the heifers, bulls and bullock subsidies come from.
 They talk the same subsidy language.
 Producing electricity a couple of kilowatts will do then sell on.
 Then back to to heifers bulls and bullock subsidies.
 Wind losses a well it was government let the commoners can pay for that.